Asymptotic security of discrete-modulation protocols for continuous-variable quantum key distribution: Numerical results for a lossy thermal bosonic channel

-We now proceed with calculating the various terms in \eqref{eq:key_rate} for a Gauss-Hermite constellation of size $m^2$ and for a pure-loss bosonic channel of transmissivity $\eta\in[0,1]$.
-This allows for determining the performance of the discrete-modulation CV-QKD protocol when the underlying channel is a pure-loss channel (however, keep in mind that Alice and Bob are not aware of this when executing the protocol).
+We now proceed with calculating the various terms in \eqref{eq:key_rate} for a Gauss-Hermite constellation of size $m^2$ and for a lossy thermal bosonic channel of transmissivity $\eta\in[0,1]$ and $N_B \geq 0$.
+This allows for determining the performance of the discrete-modulation CV-QKD protocol when the underlying channel is a lossy thermal channels (however, keep in mind that Alice and Bob are not aware of this when executing the protocol).

 The first term that we need to calculate is the Shannon mutual information $I(X;Y)$.
 Here, $X$ is a random variable that encodes the choice of coherent state, and $Y$ is the random variable that is associated with the measurement result.
-The Wigner function associated with the coherent state $\ket{\alpha_x}$ subjected to a pure-loss channel with transmissivity $\eta$ is given as
+For discrete-modulation protocols with homodyne detection and the underlying channel as the pure-loss channel, we use the following approach: The Wigner function associated with the coherent state $\ket{\alpha_x}$ subjected to a pure-loss channel with transmissivity $\eta$ is given as

 where $z=q_B + ip_B$, with the real part $q_B$ corresponding to the position-quadrature phase-space variable, and the imaginary part $p_B$ corresponding to the momentum-quadrature phase-space variable.
 Bob performs homodyne detection with respect to the $q_B$ quadrature, which provides the raw data for key generation.
 Then the various probability distributions are given as